 Exploring buried treasures is an interesting and interactive adventure.
 When the camp is being set up and people begin to arrive, go to bury the treasure!
 Draw a map or take photos and lead the team to win prizes.

 13. Frisbee Golf

-All you need to enjoy this outdoor activity is frisbee and box or laundry basket.
+All you need to enjoy this outdoor activity is a frisbee and a box or laundry basket.
 Route and set targets around rocks, trees and streams in turn.
 Teenagers to adults can enjoy this game together!

 14. Natural treasure hunt

 If you are lucky to be surrounded by nature, please use this game to explore.
 Make a list for older campers and use pictures for younger campers to identify and locate specific objects or locations during hunting.
 Give them a bag to put their items (and then be sure to put them back), or have players take pictures of the items they find in the list.
-Divide into groups or conduct them as individual exciting camping activities.
+Divide them into groups or conduct them as individual exciting camping activities.

 15. Outdoor movie night

 Combine popcorn production with fireside outdoor movies!
 Ideally, the film is projected onto a hanging paper with a ghostly forest as the background.
 Or just put a screen on the camping table and snuggle under the blanket.
 The scarier the movie, the better.
 Just make sure it's not too cold to sleep!